lucsdjango/UE_VR_ET_Visualization/README.md

 - Check that a new file has been created under /Content/VRETLogs/withCalculatedFixations/, and its name is in the Processed Log File entry field.
 - Click Visualize Fixations.
 - Note that an ETVisualization object with blue spheres representing fixations as children appears in the level.
-- Scrub the slider to replay the movement of the headset and appearance of fixations.
+- Scrub the slider to replay the movement of the headset, gaze intersection point, and fixations.
+- Pressing Play (best in non-VR mode) will also replay the replay the movement and fixations in 1:1 time.

 **Components**: